ice-twice/Currencies-List/README.md

 Data from the cache is loaded every time if it’s less than 20 seconds from the last successful request to the remote source.

 Stack:
-Clean Architecture, Navigation, View Binding, View Model, Live Data, Room, Hilt, Jsoup, Coroutines, LeakCanary.
+Clean Architecture, Navigation, View Binding, View Model, Room, Hilt, Jsoup, Coroutines, LeakCanary.

 <br>
 <div>